Have you heard from friends about a secret investment circle or a club or game where you invest $5000 and get $40,000 back?

 Multi-level marketing schemes (MLMs) have business models that look a lot like pyramid schemes.
-Many are promoted through emails or on telegraph poles or on social media.
+Many are promoted through emails, on telegraph poles or on social media.
 Often the big sell is that you can work from home and earn a lot of money.
-You might have to sit through a long sales pitch or video before you are told exactly what product or service you will be selling.
+You might have to sit through a long sales pitch or video before you are told exactly what product or service you'll be selling.

 The promoters of MLMs encourage participants to set up distribution networks with their friends or colleagues and they pay commissions based on sales by the participants, by their distributors and by their distributors' distributors, and further down the chain.
 So the set-up is very much like a pyramid.